kcybulski/prosody-modules/mod_adhoc_dataforms_demo/README.markdown

 ---
-summary: Module for testing dataforms rendering
+summary: 'Module for testing ad-hoc commands and dataforms rendering'
 ---

 # Introduction

-This module adds an [Ad-Hoc command][xep0050] with a demo [data form][xep0004] that includes all kinds of fields.
+This module provides [Ad-Hoc commands][xep0050] for testing [data form][xep0004] that includes all kinds of fields.
 It's meant to help debug both Prosodys [`util.dataforms`][doc:developers:util:dataforms] library and